 Go to this page [For USA]: https://www.apple.com/support/systemstatus/

-Also, Change your Geo location from below apple website page.
+Also, Change your Geo-location from the below apple website page.

-After closing all the applications on iPhone, iPad, or Mac, all you have to do is perform a restart.
-This will eliminate minor glitches and bugs that your system is facing without deleting any crucial information.
+After closing all the applications on iPhone, iPad, or Mac, you must perform a restart.
+This will eliminate minor glitches and bugs your system faces without deleting any crucial information.

 For iPhone 8 or Later/iPad without Home button: